slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Responsibility is power.
 When you decide someone else is responsible for your life - be it a person, a job, a government - you give them power over your life.
 When you decide you are responsible for your life, you give yourself power over your life."  -- Mark Manson*

-> *"The way you know society is messed up is how massive the gap is between what people will say in public and what they'll tell you privately."  -- KonstantinKisin@x*
+> *"The way you know society is messed up is how massive the gap is between what people will say in public and what they’ll tell you privately."  -- konstantinkisin@x*